 Every new beginning is also an ending of what was before.
 Every ending is a beginning.
 Whenever a baby is born, the world will never be the same.
 This is wonderful.
 It’s also okay to grieve for the loss of the way life was before.

 Now add to all this — SLEEP DEPRIVATION!
 Your daughter may be more exhausted than she has ever been.
-Whenever people are sleep deprived, they are more subject to swings of emotion and to feelings of inadequacy.
+Whenever people are sleep deprived, they are more subject to swings of emotion and feelings of inadequacy.
 This, by itself, is enough to cause a blue period.

 And the baby’s crying: Research has shown that women with the postpartum blues tend to have babies who cry significantly more than those of their counterparts.
 It hasn’t been proven whether the fussy, crying babies make moms sadder, or whether the sad moms make the babies less happy — but it seems to me that both are true and that the crying is a vicious cycle.